 Jake Johnston graduated from Boston University in 2008 with a B.A. in Economics.
 At CEPR his research has focused predominantly on economic policy in Latin America, the International Monetary Fund and U.S. foreign policy.
 He is the lead author for CEPR’s Haiti: Relief and Reconstruction Watch blog and has authored papers on Haiti concerning the ongoing cholera epidemic, aid accountability and transparency and the U.S. foreign aid system.
 His articles have been published in outlets such as The Intercept, NACLA, Boston Review, VICE News, Al Jazeera America, and Truthout.

-Lara Merling, Research Assistant
+Lara Merling, Research Associate

 Tel.
 202-293-5380 x107

-Kevin Cashman, Program Associate
+Kevin Cashman, Senior Associate

 Kevin Cashman has a B.A. in Biological Chemistry and Political Science from Grinnell College.
 His experience includes time working in environmental protection, organizing, and progressive political advocacy, specifically supporting the expansion of social insurance and healthcare programs.
 He is interested in analyzing our society from a perspective that includes economic and social justice, class, race, and gender.